 The effect of the system function is to interrupt execution.
-The state indicator is cut back to exit from the function or operator containing the line that invoked SIGNAL or the Execute (4) expression that invoked SIGNAL, and an error is then generated.
+The state indicator is cut back to exit from the function or operator containing the line that invoked SIGNAL, or is cut back to exit the Execute () expression that invoked SIGNAL, and an error is then generated.